The book is an interesting take on what it takes to attain a happy marriage and why only ~30% of us end up in happy marriages.

 - What is a beautiful face?

-Symmetry of left and right side of the face – beautiful face.
+The symmetry of the left and right side of the face – a beautiful face.

-Average size of facial features (they are believed to correlate with immunity to broad range of diseases) – cute face.
+The average size of facial features (they are believed to correlate with immunity to a broad range of diseases) – cute face.

 Prominent features (wide jawline for men and voluptuous lips for women) – sexy face.